TereDeJugo/TereDeJugo/README.md

 I am a developer of web pages and video games, with not much experience but in constant learning

-# Lenguajes and Tools
+# Lenguages

-Javascript, HTML, CSS
-Python
+HTML5 CSS3 JavaScript Python